vekatze/neut/book/src/modality-and-memory.md

 ### Using Boxes Without Changing the Current Layer

-Sometimes you want to use a term of type `+a` without shifting your current layer.
+Sometimes you want to use a term of type `^a` without shifting your current layer.
 For this, Neut provides `letbox-T`, which keeps you in the same layer:

 ```neut
 define use-letbox-T(x: int, y: bool) -> int {